X-23 (2010 series): "The Killing Dream"

 X-23 begins having apocalyptic nightmares involving a demonic Wolverine asking her to be his "right hand in hell."
 Due to this, she sleeps outside as not to cause any alarm among her roommates.
 A rift has arisen between her and her former teammates, who are now wary of her due to her having been a part of X-Force.
 The only ones who side with her are Dust and Hellion.
 She pleasantly surprises Hellion when she tells him she has missed him, and the two share a brief moment.
 However, Surge's antagonizing of Laura forces Cyclops to intervene.
 He then tells her to visit a halfway house in San Francisco for former mutants who are trying to live normal lives.
 As she steps into the building, she suddenly experiences a vision similar to her dreams with the building on fire and her surrounded by dismembered corpses.

 A flashback opening the second chapter of "The Killing Dream" shows Wolverine and X-23 at a theme park.
 While they are preparing for the roller coaster to launch, Wolverine states he is adopting her as his daughter.
 When brought back to the present, the fire was implied to be started by the devil possessing Wolverine.
 He meets X-23 in the hospital and seemingly "kills" Hellion before diving into her mind.
 He tries to convince her to join him as his queen in Hell.
 X-23 finds her inner "light" and banishes him from her mind.
 She awakes to find that there is blood everywhere but she and Hellion are fine.
-She also notices a symbol on her hand (Marjorie Liu promises that the symbol will be a long mystery).
+She also notices a symbol on her hand, which Marjorie Liu promised would be a long mystery.
 The X-Men are perplexed about her situation and want her to stay so that they can "fix" her, but Gambit convinces them otherwise.
 X-23 silently visits Hellion's room, unaware that he knows she was there, before she leaves Utopia.